Wilderness Update Spring 2026

 Wilderness Committee by Diana Pace

-On the Umpqua Watersheds website Wilderness Committee link, there is now an interactive Crater Lake Wilderness Map that allows you to [...]
+On the Umpqua Watersheds website Wilderness Committee link, there is now an interactive Crater Lake Wilderness Map that allows you to zoom in or out and view the details of the proposed wilderness areas.
+While on the site, view the Water video by Tony Cannon.
+It’s [...]

 Continue Reading